is4tomj/yass/README.md

 **Security Advisory 2017-10-16**: Be sure that you are not in the class of people that fall into this sad category of [poorly implemented crypto on smart cards](https://www.yubico.com/support/security-advisories/ysa-2017-01/) (including some Yubikeys).
 Avoid this mess by generating your keys using standard implementations, like GnuPG.
 See this [great drduh tutorial](https://github.com/drduh/YubiKey-Guide).

-## Software Dependencies
+## Dependencies

 -   GnuPG 2 or later,
 -   openssl,
 -   jq,
+-   tr,
--   tr.
+-   public key,

-## Minimum Requirements

--   Private/public key pair.
+-   corresponding private key material.

+Please do not generate or store your private key material on the same computer as your vault.

 ## Smart Cards